Newspaper Page Text

 ning at ten-thirty to send a holt

-hour's program into the ether from |
+hour’s program into the ether from

-station WAPIL The lads had their
+station WAPI.
+The lads had their

-first chance on the air, or before!
+first chance on the air, or before:

-any audience as far as that goes,'
+any audience as far as that goes, I

-Saturday afternoon when they‘
+Saturday afternoon when they i

-played a program from the same!
+played a program froip the same!

-station whose wave length iy 1410
+station whose wave length ja 1410

-kilocycles. |
+kilocycles.

 Streams in the Desert